Blake Shelton: 2001–2006: Beginnings

 Shelton's second album, The Dreamer, was first released on February 4, 2003, on Warner Bros.
 Records.
-Its lead-off single, "The Baby", reached No. 1 on the country charts, holding that position for three weeks.
-Although the second and third singles ("Heavy Liftin'" and "Playboys of the Southwestern World", respectively) only reached No. 32 and No. 24, The Dreamer earned gold certification, as well.
+Its lead-off single, "The Baby", reached number one on the country charts, holding that position for three weeks.
+Although the second and third singles ("Heavy Liftin'" and "Playboys of the Southwestern World", respectively) only reached number 32 and number 24, The Dreamer earned gold certification, as well.
 He, along with Andy Griggs and Montgomery Gentry, sang guest vocals on Tracy Byrd's mid-2003 single "The Truth About Men".
 Blake Shelton's Barn & Grill was the title of Shelton's third studio album, released in 2004.
-Its lead-off single, the Harley Allen co-write "When Somebody Knows You That Well", peaked at No. 37 on the country charts, while the follow-up "Some Beach" became his third No. 1 hit, holding that position for four weeks.
+Its lead-off single, the Harley Allen co-written "When Somebody Knows You That Well", peaked at number 37 on the country charts, while the follow-up "Some Beach" became his third number-one hit, holding that position for four weeks.
 It was followed by a cover of Conway Twitty's 1988 single "Goodbye Time".
-Both this cover and its followup, "Nobody but Me", reached Top Ten for Shelton, as well.
+Both this cover and its follow-up, "Nobody but Me", reached top 10 for Shelton, as well.
 As with his first album, Blake Shelton's Barn & Grill was certified platinum.
 Accompanying the album's release was a video collection entitled Blake Shelton's Barn & Grill: A Video Collection.

 On December 18, 2005, several of Shelton's songs, including "Nobody but Me", appeared on the TV movie The Christmas Blessing, starring Neil Patrick Harris, Rebecca Gayheart, Angus T. Jones, and Rob Lowe.
-Shelton had a small role at the end of the movie, playing himself at a benefit concert, singing "Nobody But Me".
+Shelton had a small role at the end of the movie, playing himself at a benefit concert, singing "Nobody but Me".